Physics-50/General/README.md

-# Module 1 Webpage Repository
+# General Ph50 Materials Repository

 This repository contains the files for the website (https://physics-50.github.io/General/).